MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/dlp-firefox-extension-get-started.md

 description: "Prepare for and deploy the Microsoft Purview extension for Firefox."
 ---

-# Get started with Microsoft Purview extension for Firefox
+# Get started with the Microsoft Purview extension for Firefox

 Use these procedures to roll out the Microsoft Purview extension for Firefox.